-Hazing is prohibited.
-No student will plan, direct, encourage, aid, or engage in hazing.
-Students who violate this rule will be subject to disciplinary action pursuant to the school district's "Student Discipline" policy.
-Hazing activities of any type are inconsistent with the educational goals of the school district and are prohibited at all times.
-Apparent permission or consent by a person being hazed does not lessen the prohibitions contained in this policy.
-This policy applies to behavior that occurs on or off school property and during and after school hours.
-A person who engages in an act that violates school policy or law in order to be initiated into or affiliated with a student organization shall be subject to discipline for that act.
-The school district will act to investigate all complaints of hazing and will discipline or take appropriate action against any student, teacher, administrator, volunteer, contractor or other employee of the school district who is found to have violated this policy.
+- A. No student, teacher, administrator, volunteer, contractor, or other employee of the school district shall plan, direct, encourage, aid, or engage in hazing. - B. No teacher, administrator, volunteer, contractor, or other employee of the school district shall permit, condone, or tolerate hazing. - C. Apparent permission or consent by a person being hazed does not lessen the prohibitions contained in this policy. - D. This policy applies to behavior that occurs on or off school property and during and after school hours. - E. A person who engages in an act that violates school policy or law in order to be initiated into or affiliated with a student organization shall be subject to discipline for that act. - F. The school district will act to investigate all complaints of hazing and will discipline or take appropriate action against any student, teacher, administrator, volunteer, contractor, or other employee of the school district who is found to have violated this policy.